Assault Lawyers in Edmonton

-WHAT MAKES OUT AN ASSAULT?
+WHAT DEFINES AN ASSAULT?

 - There are three circumstances that can form the basis of all assault-related offences: When a person intentionally applies force to another person without his or her consent